-Element Purpose Key Considerations -server hostname Specifies the name of the computer on which the ISM server is running If you omit this option, this command looks first for an ISM server on the local computer and then for the first ISM serve to respond over the network. -label device Labels or relabels a storage volume Storage media must be loaded in a storag device.
-When you relabel a volume, you can no longer recover the original data. -volume name Designates a volume name When you relabel a volume within the same volume pool, ISM uses the same label and sequence number unless you designate a new volume name. -pool pool Designates the pool to which the storage volume should belong When you relabel a volume, it still belong to the same volume pool, unless you specify a different pool with the -pool option. -force Forces a relabel operation on a volume that has a recycle status of manual or contains save sets whose retention periods have not yet expired Once a volume is relabeled, the original data can no longer be recovered. -set_capacity capacity Sets the default capacity of the desig- nated device None. -detect device Displays the volume name and pool name for a volume that is loaded in a storage device The volume cannot be mounted on the storage device. -mount device Mounts a storage volume on the specified storage device Storage media must be labeled.
-Unmounts a storage volume from the None.
+Element Purpose Key Considerations -server hostname Specifies the name of the computer on which the ISM server is running If you omit this option, this command looks first for an ISM server on the local computer and then for the first ISM server to respond over the network. -label device Labels or relabels a storage volume Storage media must be loaded in a storage device.
+When you relabel a volume, you can no longer recover the original data. -volume name Designates a volume name When you relabel a volume within the same volume pool, ISM uses the same label and sequence number unless you designate a new volume name. -pool pool Designates the pool to which the storage volume should belong When you relabel a volume, it still belongs to the same volume pool, unless you specify a different pool with the -pool option. -force Forces a relabel operation on a volume that has a recycle status of manual or contains save sets whose retention periods have not yet expired Once a volume is relabeled, the original data can no longer be recovered. -detect device Displays the volume name and pool name for a volume that is loaded in a storage device The volume cannot be mounted on the storage device. -mount device Mounts a storage volume on the specified storage device Storage media must be labeled. -unmount device Unmounts a storage volume from the specified storage device None.